Skip to main content

 Documents that we publish and documents you need to download or fill in to access our services should be fully accessible.

-Although most of our documents pass accessibility checks to WCAG 2.1 - we know that in reality these may not be humanly accessible - for example it might be a plan map of a new parking zone - or a technical diagram with alt text, but the complexity of the diagram may not be fully explained.
+Although most of our documents pass accessibility checks to WCAG 2.1 - we know that in reality these may not be 'humanly accessible' - for example it might be a plan map of a new parking zone - or a technical diagram with alt text, but the complexity of the diagram may not be fully explained.
+We also know large PDFs, do not work well on small screens.
 We aim to include a contact number or alternative information these instances.

 During 2024 and 2025 we will be exploring and gradually seeking to reduce the use of PDFs on our website, where possible we will seek to create HTML content, prioritising core service information.